-Mediocrity and mendacity seem the rule in Mr. Buhari’s government as Nigerian writer Chin Ce notes
+Mediocrity, mendacity seem the rule in Mr. Buhari’s government as Nigerian writer Chin Ce notes

-Abuja: Nigerian government under retired general Muhammadu Buhari has again joined the hall of national infamy by the exposure of his police chief, Idris, as barely able to read in English.
+ABUJA: Nigerian government under retired general Muhammadu Buhari has further joined the hall of national infamy by the exposure of his police chief, Idris, as barely able to read in English.

-A man of no probable consequence who rose to that rank by president’s mediocrity, nepotism and tribalism, Idris as commissioner of police in the northern state of Kano had no business becoming inspector general of police if the cabal of Buhari’s men had not so gratified him.
+A man of the least probable consequence who rose to that rank by president’s nepotism and tribalism, Idris as commissioner of police in the northern state of Kano had no business becoming inspector general of police if the cabal of Buhari’s men had not so gratified him.

 He was their trusted foot soldier who supervised the fraud at the 2015 elections in Kano where underaged voters lined up in public glare to give presidential candidate Buhari over two million votes never hitherto captured in the population database of the state electoral centre.